 Official Community Plan FAQ

-An Official Community Plan (OCP) is a document that lays out community perspectives on the future of a town’s development.
-It is a legal document, a bylaw, and there are requirements around how the document is written and updated.
+An Official Community Plan (OCP) is a document that sets out the high-level vision and policies for our community.
+The OCP is the primary tool that guides the future development of the community and serves as the foundation for all policies, regulations, and decisions about land use and development.
+It is a bylaw, and there are several legal and procedural requirements for how the OCP is written and updated.

 In conjunction with other plans and bylaws, the OCP is used as a guiding policy document for development in Tofino.